 Hughes didn't make that statement of all windmills, and he allowed that some could recoup their construction costs in three years or less.

-In August 2015, a meme posted to the Google+ group "The Secret Society of Anti-AGW-ACC Cultism," an organization that claims climate change is a hoax, reproduced the words of Thomas Homer-Dixon, the Associate Director of the Waterloo Institute for Complexity and Innovation, on the subject of windmills.
+In August 2015, a meme posted to the Google+ group "The Secret Society of Anti-AGW-ACC Cultism," an organization that claims climate change is a hoax, reproduced the words allegedly written by Thomas Homer-Dixon, the Associate Director of the Waterloo Institute for Complexity and Innovation, on the subject of windmills.
 As his statements were presented in that meme, Homer-Dixon appeared to have asserted that windmills never produce as much energy as is expended in building them:

 The concept of net energy must be applied to renewable sources of energy, such as windmills and photovoltaics.
 A two-megawatt windmill contains 260 tonnes of steel requiring 170 tonnes of coking coal and 300 tonnes of iron ore, all mined, transported and produced by hydrocarbons.
 The question is: how long must a windmill generate energy before it creates more energy than it took to build it?
 At a good wind site, the energy payback day could be in three years or less; in a poor location, energy payback may be never.
 That is, a windmill could spin until it falls apart and never generate as much energy as was invested in building it.

-As Homer-Dixon observed, his point was that "the concept of net energy is crucial if we want to find a policy that will see us through the Energy Sustainability Dilemma," not that windmills should be eschewed for using up more energy than they ever create.
+As Hughes observed, his point was that "the concept of net energy is crucial if we want to find a policy that will see us through the Energy Sustainability Dilemma," not that windmills should be eschewed for using up more energy than they ever create.

 Homer-Dixon did not write this viral quote, but he did comment on it in a May 2018 blog post entitled: "No . . .
 I did not say wind energy is ‘Idiot Power.’"

 This text is selectively excerpted from a chapter written by David Hughes in Carbon Shift (2009), a book I co-edited.